osg-htc/docs/docs/worker-node/using-wn-containers.md

 Using the Worker Node Containers
 ================================

 The OSG worker node containers contain the suggested base environment for worker nodes.
-They can be used as a base image to build containers, run jobs within, or to perform testing.
+They can be used as a base image to build containers or to perform testing.

 The containers are available on [Docker Hub](https://hub.docker.com/r/opensciencegrid/osg-wn/).